Our experts have researched 14 dental plans and recommend 9 of the best options for seniors.

 With low rates and exceptional coverage through a wide network of top-notch dentists, Aetna dental plans offer a great way to save money and maintain oral health.
 Seniors with Aetna will enjoy up to 50 percent coverage for denture repairs and generous coverage for new dentures and replacements.

 There are too many potential cost factors in determining a monthly average for Delta Dental’s policies.
-Delta Dental Premier coverage, however, averages $50 for one person, $100 for two people, and $154 for a family plan.
+Delta Dental Premier, averages $50 for one person, $100 for two people, and $154 for a family plan.
 The averages depend on whether you choose the HMO- or PPO-type plan, as well as the age of the people listed on the policy.
 Most packages fully cover two preventive sessions annually.

 UnitedHealthcare’s four main dental plans have starting prices ranging from around $40 to $70.
 Just remember prices will vary by age, state, and health status.
 We recommend contacting the company directly for its latest rates.
 If the rates fall in line with UnitedHealthcare’s health insurance rates, then expect them to be on the higher end of the spectrum.